 - Use an implied line instead.
 This means drawing a line with slight breaks to suggest that an edge is present, but that edge isn't tangible like the outer lines.
 This lets you create an effect of gradual change in plane.

 Till now, we have just used line drawings to create a box.
 But mostly, our objects are much more complicated.
 They have multiple changes in the plane—some sharp others gradual.
 Let us take an example of a human face.
 You can divide it into some planes.
 The face and jaw sides are one plane.
 The nose, forehead, cheek tops, and chin are the forward planes.
 The top of the head and lips are horizontal planes.
 Studying an object and dividing it into planes is a useful approach in line drawing.

 3) Problems in the line drawing

 It becomes challenging to decide when we should use a solid line and when an implied line to describe a change of plane.
 In pure contour, generally subtle planes of the human face are ignored.

-It is advised that you should use implied lines to display tricky changes of plane, until and unless you specifically want very crisp composition.
+It is advised that you should use implied lines to display tricky changes of plane, until and unless you specifically want a very crisp composition.
 Implied or broken lines show the softer changes of the plane amazingly.
 For example, if you are drawing the portrait of a human face, the implied line can illustrate the side of the nose and mouth shape.
-A couple of short marks can be used to draw chin or rounded cheeks.
-So if you use implied lines and good awareness about the plane's change, you can create better and realistic 3-D line drawings.
+A couple of short marks can be used to draw a chin or rounded cheeks.
+So if you use implied lines and have a good awareness of the plane's change, you can create better and more realistic 3-D line drawings.

 Pro-tips for using Watercolors